 Black-Eyed Susan Vine

 From tropical Africa.
-To 10 ft., with triangular, 3-in., medium green leaves.
-Blooms all summer long; tubular flowers flare out to 1 in. wide, come in white and a variety of colors, all with purple-black throat.
+Grows to 10 ft., with triangular, 3-in., medium green leaves.
+Blooms all summer long; tubular flowers flare out to 1 in. wide, come in white and a variety of colors, all with a purple-black throat.
 Start seed indoors; set plants out in good soil in a sunny spot as soon as weather warms.
-Display in hanging basket or window box, use as ground cover, or train on strings or low trellis.
+Display in a hanging basket or window box, use as a groundcover, or train on strings or a low trellis.

 Native to Australia and the South Pacific.
 Small feather palms with slender, ringed trunks and well-de...

 Slow grower to 10–40 ft. tall, spreading to 10–22 ft.
 Basal offshoots eventually form clus...